top of page

 Leaders are under pressure, and listening without judgment is not likely to happen in a rushed environment.
 The key is not to try and force a conversation into an arbitrarily scheduled time frame or the five minutes on your way to your next meeting.
 Allow the option to reschedule additional time as appropriate.

-Before sharing your thoughts and ideas, paraphrase key points.
-Like when playing catch with a ball.
-When the conversation is tossed to you, that is the time to put what you heard into your own words and use that to make sure you hear the key points correctly.
-Before taking the conversation in a different direction.
-Just simply toss the ball back.
+Before sharing your thoughts and ideas, paraphrase critical points, like when playing catch with a ball.
+When the conversation is tossed to you, that is the time to put what you heard into your own words and use that to make sure you hear the key points correctly before taking the conversation in a different direction.
+Just toss the ball back.

 Strategy #2: Be Authentic and Vulnerable